 Please help my friend, a dynamic and witty 39 year old mom of 4 who was just diagnosed with ALS in February.

 Devorah and her family are survivors of Hurricane Sandy's devastating effects on their house and home, which occured mere months ago.

 She has been through so much and now, we must raise money to help her family with the medical treatments and other expenses that are directly related to this disease, as well as try to help them get a new home.

 If you read up on ALS, you can find out more about it and why it is so important that you donate -- or speak with others who are able to give.
 I created this branch off of Sarah Hofstetter's campaign to attract people in my own neighborhood in New Jersey.
-AS OF NOW, THIS IS NOT TAX DEDUCTIBLE.
+This is now tax deductible so please ask for a receipt.

 Shira Weiss, firstname.lastname@example.org

 Devorah's story, as written on the original campaign page started by Sarah Hofstetter (please see that page. this is a branch created in the hopes of attracting the attention of those in NJ):

 17 ½ years ago I married my soulmate.
 Ten months later we had a daughter.
 Life was good.
 Time went on and I got pregnant again.
 We bought a wonderful house in Woodmere, NY and awaited the birth of our second child, another girl.
 A few years later I got pregnant again and this time had a boy.
 A year later I re-entered the corporate world where I made wonderful connections and rose quickly.

 When my son was 4, I moved up the corporate ladder to a great job.
 Shortly after bad things started happening.
 My Mom was diagnosed with ALS while I was at my previous job and passed away a few months after I started the new job.
 Right before my Mom died, we found out I was pregnant!
 What a nice surprise, after having two kids via infertility treatments.